The Winchester Farmers Market starts the second Saturday in June and ends the last Saturday in October.

-Grow Local for the Planet is a group that shares regenerative gardening practices in our backyards, to help restore our soil as a means to mitigate climate change, and to grow a community of gardeners who learn from each other.
+Grow Local for the Planet is a group that shares regenerative gardening practices in our backyards, to help restore our soil as a means to mitigate climate change, to focus on native plants and trees, to increase our native birds and pollinators, and to grow a community of gardeners who share knowledge and learn from each other.

-Partnering with local organizations, we have special days through out the season.
-Winchester Music Day features faculty and students from the local Winchester Community Music School, Art in The Park is sponsored by The Winchester Cultural Council and WAN, International Day celebrates our multicultural community and is sponsored by Winchester Multicultural Network, and Ability Awareness Day promotes and educates our community about disabilities – sponsored by the Winchester Disability Access Commission and Brio Integrated Theatre.
+In the past (pre-covid), Winchester Music Day featured faculty and students from the local Winchester Community Music School, Art in The Park is sponsored by The Winchester Cultural Council and WAN, International Day celebrated our multicultural community and is sponsored by Winchester Multicultural Network, and Ability Awareness Day promoted and educated our community about disabilities – sponsored by the Winchester Disability Access Commission and Brio Integrated Theatre.

 Ever wonder where all this great produce comes from?

-Fred Yen, our market manager, visits the farms, who sell in our market, to see what they are growing, how they are growing it, and invites market guests to take the tour with him.
-It is a very educational tour and one really gets to know the farmers and becomes more knowledgeable about his/her practices.
+Fred Yen, our market manager, visited the farms, who sell in our market, to see what they are growing, how they are growing it, and invited market guests to take the tour with him.

 Winchester Vegetable Garden Tour(pre-Covid)

-A fun tour that spans all corners of Winchester.
+A fun tour that spaned all corners of Winchester.
 Vegetables mixed with flowers in the front yard, elevated gardens, growing in mobile containers, interesting watering systems, grown by elementary students, and outside a restaurant.
-We usually have the tour in August.

 Climate Change Symposium: